ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/faq.md

 - **siteKey** — Your Unbxd site key.
 - **apiKey** — Your Unbxd API key.
-- **searchInput** — A valid CSS selector (e.g. `".search-input"`) or DOM element for the search input to which Autosuggest will attach.
+- **searchInput** — A valid CSS selector (e.g. `".search-input"`) or DOM element for the search input to which the new Autosuggest SDK will attach.

 Example minimal configuration: